-A major subphylum under Arthropoda, the Chelicerata includes sea spiders (pycnogonids), horseshoe crabs, and arachnids, such as harvestmen, scorpions, spiders, ticks, and mites.
-The chelicerates derive their name from ‘chelicerae,’ the pincer-like appendages (found anterior to the mouth) that form an integral part of their feeding apparatus.
+Chelicerata is a major subphylum of Arthropoda that includes horseshoe crabs and arachnids, such as harvestmen, scorpions, spiders, ticks, and mites.
+The chelicerates derive their name from ‘chelicerae,’ specialized appendages found anterior to the mouth that constitute an integral part of their feeding apparatus.

-The body of a chelicerate is covered with a thick cuticle and divided into two tagmata – the anterior prosoma or cephalothorax and the posterior opisthosoma or abdomen.
-However, these two tagmata are not visibly partitioned in mites and ticks.
+The body of a chelicerate is covered with a thick cuticle and divided into two tagmata – the anterior prosoma or cephalothorax and the posterior opisthosoma or abdomen[2].
+However, there are no visible tagmata in mites and ticks.

-Though it was initially believed that chelicerates had lost their first antennae-bearing somite, scientists have confirmed that the pair of chelicerae corresponds to the antennae.
+Though it was initially believed that chelicerates had lost their first antennae-bearing somite, current evidence suggests that it is retained and is similar to the pair of chelicerae or chelifores.
 The second somite is home to the pair of pedipalps (used for sensory purposes), while the subsequent four segments (somites 3 to 6) possess pairs of walking legs.
-Strategically positioned, the mouth lies between the chelicerae and the pedipalps, corresponding to the 1st and 2nd somites.
+The mouth is situated between somites 1 and 2 (chelicerae and pedipalps, respectively)[4].

 In most chelicerates, the chelicerae are usually divided into three distinct segments, with the third segment resembling a claw.
 However, spiders have only two segments; the second segment usually folds under the first when not in use.
-The sizes of chelicerae vary considerably, ranging from large claws in fossil eurypterids and modern harvestmen to tiny pincers in scorpions.
+The sizes of chelicerae vary considerably, ranging from large claw-like structures in fossil eurypterids and modern harvestmen to small toothed appendages in scorpions.

-The pedipalps usually perform specialized sensory functions in most chelicerate groups; however, in advanced ones, like spiders and scorpions, they are modified to pincers for catching prey and may also contain bulbous tips for injecting sperm into the females’ gonopores.
+The pedipalps usually perform specialized sensory functions in most chelicerate groups; however, in more derived ones, like spiders and scorpions, they are modified to pincers for catching prey and may also contain bulbous tips for injecting sperm into the females’ gonopores.

-The primary body cavity in chelicerates is the hemocoel, which spans most of the body’s length and serves as a channel through which blood circulates.
+The primary body cavity in chelicerates is the hemocoel, which extends along most of the body and channels circulating blood.
 This circulation is facilitated by a tubular heart that collects blood from the rear parts of the body and propels it forward.
-Like arthropods, chelicerates have an open circulatory system, with their arteries having open ends and do not connect directly to veins.
+Like other arthropods, chelicerates have an open circulatory system in which their arteries end openly, rather than connecting directly to veins.

 Modern terrestrial chelicerates generally possess both book lungs and tracheae for respiration.
-Book lungs facilitate the exchange of oxygen and removal of waste gasses through the bloodstream, while tracheae perform the same function independent of the blood transport system.
+Book lungs facilitate the exchange of oxygen and removal of waste gases through the bloodstream, while tracheae perform the same function independently of the blood transport system.

 However, the aquatic horseshoe crabs respire through a horizontally placed series of thin, membranous plates called book gills.
 Scientists have long speculated that extinct eurypterids also possessed gills, but the fossil records were always inconclusive.
 Later, the discovery of the fossil of an extinct eurypterid, Onychopterella, belonging to the Late Ordovician period, confirmed the existence of four pairs of vertically oriented book gills in them.

 Chelicerates have a nervous system similar to all other arthropods, consisting of a pair of nerve cords with a ganglion per segment.
-These nerve cords converge, forming the brain with the fusion of ganglia located just behind the mouth with those in the front part.
-Scientists previously assumed that the first brain segment (usually contains antennae in other arthropods) was absent in chelicerates, and the brain includes only one pair of pre-oral ganglia instead of the usual two.
+These nerve cords converge, forming the brain through the fusion of ganglia located just behind the mouth with pre-oral ganglia situated ahead of the mouth.
+Scientists previously assumed that the first segment, homologous to the antennal segment in other arthropods, was missing in chelicerates, leading to the interpretation that their brain contained only one pair of pre-oral ganglia.
 However, further evidence negates this assumption and reveals that the first segment, which bears the chelicerae, is present.

 In some chelicerates like horseshoe crabs, the brain integrates ganglia from the prosoma and the first two opisthosomal segments, while the remaining opisthosomal segments contain separate ganglia.

-In most arachnids (except scorpions), all the ganglia fuse into a single mass in the prosoma, and the opisthosoma does not contain any such neural connection.
-However, in Mesothelae spiders, primitive ganglia retention occurs in the opisthosoma and rear prosoma.
+Except for scorpions, in most arachnids, the ganglia fuse into a single mass in the prosoma, and the opisthosoma does not contain any such neural connection.
+However, Mesothelae spiders retain primitive ganglia in both the opisthosoma and the rear portion of the prosoma.

-Chelicerates possess either of the two types of eyes: compound eyes and pigment-cup ocelli (simple eyes).
-Compound eyes are found only in horseshoe crabs, while other chelicerates usually have reduced compound eyes, made up of clusters of no more than five pairs of ocelli.
-While compound eyes are found on both sides of the head, the pigment-cup ocelli are seated right in the middle.
+Chelicerates may have compound eyes, simple eyes (pigment-cup ocelli), or both (as in the case of horseshoe crabs).
+Among modern chelicerates, true compound eyes are found only in horseshoe crabs.
+In other groups, the eyes typically consist of clusters of simple eyes, with up to five pairs of ocelli.
+While compound eyes are found on both sides of the head, the pigment-cup ocelli are located either centrally or laterally, depending on the species.
 These median ocelli-type eyes are thought to be evolutionarily related to the nauplius eyes of crustaceans and the ocelli of insects.

 There is considerable variability in the extent of visual perception in different species of chelicerates.
 The compound eyes in horseshoe crabs are sensitive enough to detect movement but fail to form images, whereas jumping spiders have a wide field of vision, color acuity, and UV light perception.

-The traditional family tree of Chelicerata showed that these arthropods are more distantly related to the other major groups, like crustaceans, hexapods, and myriapods, than the relatedness of these groups within themselves.
+The traditional family tree of Chelicerata showed that these arthropods are more distantly related to the other major groups, like crustaceans, hexapods, and myriapods, than those groups are to each other.
 However, recent advancements in molecular phylogenetics and embryological studies on the development of arthropod nervous systems reveal a revised phylogeny.
-These findings predict chelicerates and myriapods to be closely related, while the hexapods and crustaceans are reported to be the closest kin.
+They suggest a closer relationship between chelicerates and myriapods, while the hexapods and crustaceans are reported to be the closest to each other.
+Although sea spiders (Pycnogonida) are also classified under Chelicerata, some features suggest they may represent the earliest arthropods from which other chelicerates evolved.

-Scientists have reached a global consensus suggesting Chelicerata include the classes Arachnida and Merostomata (Xiphosura and the extinct Eurypterida), though the inclusion of Pycnogonida (sea spiders) under this subphylum remains debatable.
+Although scientists have reached a global consensus suggesting Chelicerata include the classes Arachnida and Merostomata (Xiphosura and the extinct Eurypterida), the inclusion of Pycnogonida (sea spiders) under this subphylum remains debatable[5][6].

 Based on the current classification, chelicerates are divided into 3 classes, 2 superorders, and 18 orders.